-- To understand the risks associated with drinking alcohol. - To know how to conduct a primary survey (using DRSABC).
+- To understand that online relationships should be treated in the same way as face to face relationships. - To know where to get help with online problems. - To understand the risks associated with drinking alcohol. - To know how to conduct a primary survey (using DRSABC).